 OK, this could have been just a coincidence.
 After all, it only takes someone very confident against Haas and with money to spend to make a huge bet like that.

 After the US Open, Verdasco competed at ATP Metz.
-In the first round he faced Alexander Zverev.
+In the first round, he faced Alexander Zverev.

-Average odds before match start were 1.80.
+The average odds before the match start were 1.80.

 Also here you could see a quick increase of Money Line odds for Verdasco’s price in the match proximity.
 This happened because when bookmakers receive big bets on set 1 they tend to adjust also Money Line odds.